avantifellows/plio-analytics/docs/DEPLOYMENT.md

 9. AWS Elastic IPs
 10. AWS Identity and Access Management (IAM)
 11. AWS Relational Database Service (RDS)
+12. BigQuery (recommended)

 ## Staging
+We recommend using BigQuery as your Cube.js datastore instead of using the same RDS Postgres database as your Frontend application.
+To automate data transfer from your RDS instance to your BigQuery datastore, please visit our [plio-rds-to-bigquery repository](https://github.com/avantifellows/plio-rds-to-bigquery#readme).

 ### Continuous Delivery process